Ways To Combat Knee Pain

 When dealing with knee pain, you’ll want to take the following action:

 In most cases knee pain is caused by one of the following:

 - A tear, strain, or sprain

 When determining the cause of the pain, all the anatomical components need to be examined.
-Instead of just considering the knee, it’s important to check alignment of the low back, pelvis, hip, ankle and foot to determine how a person’s posture, walk, and general alignment may influence or stress the knee.
+Instead of just considering the knee, it’s important to check the alignment of the low back, pelvis, hip, ankle, and foot to determine how a person’s posture, walk, and general alignment may influence or stress the knee.

 Take Immediate Action to Reduce Swelling and Promote Healing